Sports-Specific Rules

 • Unified: Participants will partner with Special Olympics athletes to compete in a fun and competitive game.

 Participants are responsible for verifying their own eligibility.
-Likewise, team captains are responsible for the eligibility of his/her team members.
+Likewise, team captains are responsible for the eligibility of their team members.

 • Who Can Participate?